gitAjjk/pubFabLab/README.md

   - Checkboard
 - Select all, Fill and Stroke [shift][ctrl][f] > Stroke Style > Width: 1 pixel / hairline
   - Mind fonts & hairline.
 (A hairline can be a completely overlapping inner an outer strokes and will be cut twice.)
-  - !
-Beware of Double lines (also in hairline-fonts).
-For cutting face only is sufficient.
 - Add texts and colors
 - Save as .dxf, Options: only 'Use document unit as base unit', otherwise text-characters are messedup